gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 Create custom order forms which increase your conversion rate!

 == Changelog ==

+= 1.9.71 / 25.02.2019 =
+ * Fix of formulas: SUMIF.
+Fix of applying of current date to datepicker for empty edited cells of Date type
+ * Exclude images it tables from lazy loading by Jetpack

 = 1.9.7 / 20.02.2019 =
  * Screenshots update